-- 214. (1) A person is guilty of an offence if, by intimidation, duress or any pretence or contrivance, he or she - (a) compels, induces or prevails upon a person to vote or refrain from voting at a plebiscite; or - (b) represents to a person that the ballot or the manner of voting at a plebiscite is not secret.
+214. (1) A person is guilty of an offence if, by intimidation, duress or any pretence or contrivance, he or she

+- (a) compels, induces or prevails upon a person to vote for or against a question or to refrain from voting at a plebiscite; or - (b) represents to a person that the ballot or the manner of voting at a plebiscite is not secret.